Selçuk İnan: 2011–13: Early Galatasaray years

+2013–20: Later career and retirement

+İnan began the 2013–14 season with Galatasaray by participating in the Emirates Cup and played a key role in the team’s victory over Fenerbahçe in the Turkish Super Cup.
+Throughout the season, he was a regular starter in both the Süper Lig and UEFA Champions League, featuring against teams such as Real Madrid.
+He concluded the season by winning the Turkish Cup.
+In the 2014–15 season, following managerial changes — from Cesare Prandelli to Hamza Hamzaoğlu — his performances improved significantly.
+He helped the team secure both the Turkish Cup and the Turkish Super Cup titles that season.
+During the 2015–16 campaign, he once again lifted the Turkish Super Cup and contributed 4 goals and 5 assists in league play, also appearing in UEFA Europa League matches.
+The 2016–17 season saw him limited by injuries, though he still added another Turkish Super Cup to his accolades.
+In 2017–18, under manager Igor Tudor, he saw reduced playing time, but after Fatih Terim’s return to the club, İnan regained an important role and finished the season as a league champion.
+In the 2018–19 season, he helped the team win both the Turkish Cup and Turkish Super Cup, while also competing in the Europa League group stage.
+During the 2019–20 season, he saw less action, appearing in 13 matches, and at the end of the season, İnan announced his retirement from professional football.

 International career

+Youth and early senior career

 İnan has played at every level for Turkey from under-16 to the senior side.
 He made his debut against Moldova on 13 October 2007.
 Although he was called up back in February for the UEFA Euro 2008 qualifiers match against Georgia, İnan could not join the team on the pitch due to injury.
 He also did not take action at the Euro 2008 group stage due to a two-game suspension received prior to the tournament.

-İnan played at every game in UEFA Euro 2012 qualifiers and made six assists to his teammates in total, although it was not enough for the Turks to qualify for the tournament's final stages, in Poland and Ukraine.

-İnan scored his first international goal on 24 May 2012 in a 3–1 friendly match victory over Georgia.
-His second goal came against Estonia in a 2014 FIFA World Cup qualifying match played on 11 September 2012.
-He scored his third goal with a finely-curled free-kick over the wall against Andorra in another World Cup qualifier on 22 March 2013.
+İnan played at every game in UEFA Euro 2012 qualifiers and made six assists to his teammates in total, although it was not enough for the Turks to qualify for the tournament's final stages, in Poland and Ukraine. İnan scored his first international goal on 24 May 2012 in a 3–1 friendly match victory over Georgia.